Start the conversation

 As with any stock, there is some risk with investing in cannabis, but the potential rewards may outweigh the risks.

-Investing in marijuana takes on a similar approach to buying any other stock.
+Investing in cannabis takes on a similar approach to buying any other stock.

 We see four strategic areas to focus on when picking cannabis stocks: